 Project Tarpon continues to support Bonefish & Tarpon Trust (BTT) in their efforts to tag tarpon in the Gulf of Mexico and Atlantic.
-Below are a couple tracks of fish recently tagged near the panhandle of Florida.
+Below are a couple tracks of fish recently in Florida.
 They have taken off toward Louisiana.

 Fall 2010 Boca Grande Tag Results

 The following are graphic displays of the tagging results for tarpon tagged in the Boca Grande, Florida area this past fall.